ruslanmv/ruslanmv.github.io/_posts/2022-09-01-How-to-translate-videos-in-YouTube-with-Python.md

 cd gradio
 ```

-and then we install al the requirements by typing
+and then we install all the requirements by typing

 ```
 pip install -r requirements.txt